Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Adding coloring](assets/images/readme-images/addingcolor3.png)

 When I first deploy on Heroku, I could see the final layout of the game and i could see that the fixed window space create some distortion on the display.
-In fact, sometimes, the amount of text on each screen of the game beeing different, the layout can appear far away from the bottom zone and create some problem of visibility :
+In fact, the amount of text on each screens of the game can be different, the layout can appear far away from the bottom zone and create some problem of visibility :

 ![Empty space](assets/images/readme-images/emptyspace.png)